 First of all, I want to make clear that I am no therapist, I’m a Human movement Scientist.
 I call this also a training because it is focused on the body and not on any mental issues.
 Moreover, the challenges offered in this training aren’t that demanding or dangerous to practice.

 How often do you love to get out of bed?
 How often do you hate to stand up because you need to go to the toilet, need to drink something, need to do choirs, or even reach for the remote control?
 Our daily lives consist of many of these little transitions which seem quite some effort.
 I think we all struggle with these “little” transitions because I’ve never met someone who thinks it’s super easy to get out of bed.
 Even though, it is rationally just standing up.
 Nobody likes getting out of bed, but once you’re out, it might feel alright.
 Nevertheless, having the strength to execute these little transitions is a very impacting one in your daily life.
 We can have very good plans and intentions to do stuff once we are at home, but if we are not able to get execute them once we need to do them, it might go all down the drain.
 If going to work feels difficult, if getting groceries feels difficult, or even getting up from the couch, this training might be something for you.
 We are, however, not going to work on your motivation.
 I think you have quite some motivation to do the things you want to.
 We are going to work on getting your body involved in your daily life.
-I think this is something that has been overseen by many therapists and other counseling people.
+Therapists and counselors are trying to strengthen your mind to get you to do what you want to do, but sometimes you just need to do with your body.

-In this article, I try to explain the difficulties with starting and stopping (also known as transitions) form a mind-body coupling perspective.
-Although the mind and body might be the same thing, in the end, there is the mind that thinks things, and the body that does things.
-I’ll talk a bit about that and lay-out some exercises which you could do if you would like that
+In this article, I try to explain the difficulties with starting and stopping (also known as transitions) from a mind-body coupling perspective.
+Although the mind and body might be the same thing, in the end, there is the mind that thinks about things, and the body that does things.
+First we’ll dive into their relationship and then I designed some exercises which fit with the mind-body relationship.

 The mind as the thinker, the body as the doer